stanislavsay/sublime/README.md

-# Sublime
+# SUBLIME edition 1.1

+This is new edition of README.md
-Add some text to README
+This is other text in README